Learning Skills to Navigate without a Master: A Sequential Multi-Policy Reinforcement Learning Algorithm: THE PROPOSED ALGORITHM

 \subsection{Training Policies}

+In the proposed approach, the policies are trained sequentially, i.e., firstly, a single policy and its termination function are trained until semi-optimality, only then another policy is added along with its termination function and trained until semi-optimality, and so on.
+Once a policy is trained, it is not modified again.
+Later in this section, we go into detail about how each policy is trained and what we consider to be the semi-optimality of a policy.

-In the proposed approach the first policy is trained as in traditional RL till a semi-optimal policy is obtained.
-In the next section, we formally define when we consider a policy to be semi-optimal.
-Depending on how the policy performs, the state space is portioned into termination and nontermination states as mentioned earlier.
-While training the next policy, learning takes place in the states that are classified as termination states by $\beta_{\omega_1}(s_t)$ so that the new policy is only focused on traversing states where previous policy failed.
-In order to make use of the previously learned policy, we also incentivize the new policy to traverse to states that are deemed nontermination states by $\beta_{\omega_1}(s_t)$.
-For this, we train a new policy $\pi_{\omega_i}$ with the following reward function:
+Corresponding to any given policy, depending on its performance, the state space is partitioned into termination and non-termination states for that policy.
+Suppose we have a trained option $\omega_1$.
+The next option $\omega_2$ need only be trained in those states that are classified as termination states by $\beta_{\omega_1}$, i.e., the new policy is only focused on learning to operate in states where the previous policy failed.
+In order to make use of the previously learned policy, we also incentivize the new policy to traverse towards the states that are deemed non-termination states by $\beta_{\omega_1}(s_t)$.
+For this, in general, given trained options $\omega_1, \ldots, \omega_{i-1}$, we train a new policy $\pi_{\omega_i}$ with the following reward function

-where $\widetilde{\beta}_{... \omega_{i-1}}$ is a `nested termination function', which acts as a termination function corresponding to all the previously trained policies $\omega_1, \ldots, \omega_{i-1}$ together.
-The reason for giving a $+1$ reward whenever the new policy enters states with $\widetilde{\beta}_{... \omega_{i-1}}(s_{t+1},.) = 0$ is because the desired objective is to incentivize the new policy to enter states where it can easily switch to some other policy which has already been fully trained and hence is presumably more capable of traversing those states.
+where $\widetilde{\beta}_{... \omega_{i-1}}$ is a `nested termination function', which acts as a termination function corresponding to all the previously trained options $\omega_1, \ldots, \omega_{i-1}$ together.
+The learning of this nested termination function is described in detail in the next subsection.
+The reason for giving a $+1$ `inter-option' reward whenever the new policy enters states with $\widetilde{\beta}_{... \omega_{i-1}}(s_{t+1},.) = 0$ is because the desired objective is to incentivize the new policy to enter states where it can easily switch to some other policy that has already been fully trained and hence, is presumably more capable of traversing those states.
 This encourages the agent to leverage previously gained knowledge instead of trying to relearn it.
-The training of the new policy is limited to those state action pairs which are vital for prolonging the episode and cannot be delegated to previous policies.
+The training of the new policy is limited to those state-action pairs that are vital for prolonging the episode and cannot be delegated to previous policies.
+It is to be noted that if the policy remains in states for which $\widetilde{\beta}_{... \omega_{i-1}}(s_{t+1},.) = 0$, i.e, termination states of previous policies, then the reward given to the policy is the unchanged $\{0,-1\}$ sparse reward of the environment.